oblakeerickson/discourse_cli/README.md

 ## Usage

+Type `discourse` to see a list of available commands:

+    $ discourse

+    Commands:
+    discourse categories      # returns a list of categories discourse help [COMMAND]  # Describe available commands or one specific command

+To see a list of categories:

     $ discourse categories

+    The following 5 categories were found:
+    Staff
+    Uncategorized
+    Lounge
+    Site Feedback
+    Parent Category2

+More commands coming soon!

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/oblakeerickson/discourse_cli.
+Bug reports and pull requests are welcome.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.